vevenom/pytorchgeonodes/README.md

 If you find this code useful, please consider citing our paper:

 ```
-@article{stekovic2024pytorchgeonodes,
+@article{stekovic2025pytorchgeonodes,
-  author    = {Stekovic, Sinisa and Ainetter, Stefan and D'Urso, Mattia and Fraundorfer, Friedrich},
+  author    = {Stekovic, Sinisa and Artykov, Arslan and Ainetter, Stefan and D'Urso, Mattia and Fraundorfer, Friedrich},
   title     = {PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction},
   journal   = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year      = {2025}